sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kernel-devel</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Development package for building kernel modules to match the kernel
+Short desc    : Development package for building kernel modules to match the kernel
 URL          : https://www.kernel.org/
-Лицензия     : GPLv2 and Redistributable, no modification permitted
+License      : GPLv2 and Redistributable, no modification permitted
-Описание     : This package provides kernel headers and makefiles sufficient to build modules
+Descript     : This package provides kernel headers and makefiles sufficient to build modules
              : against the kernel package.
 ```